spectrocloud/librarium/content/docs/09.5-security/05-infrastructure.md

 ## Data Encryption

 In SaaS deployments, backup snapshots of MongoDB cluster storage volumes are encrypted to secure cluster data on disk.
+In tenant clusters, Palette ensures security for data at rest and data in transit.
+Refer to [Tenant Cluster Security](/security/saas-operation#tenantclustersecurity) for details.

-In self-managed deployments, the administrator can set up a disk encryption policy for management cluster VMs if required.
+In self-hosted deployments, the administrator can set up a disk encryption policy for management cluster VMs if required.
+Refer to [Self-Hosted Operation](/security/self-hosted-operation) for details.

 <br />